MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3004-review-code-for-information-disclosure-vulnerabilities.md

 ## Rule description

-Disclosing information about an exception gives attackers insight into the internals of your application, which can help attackers find other vulnerabilities to exploit.
+Disclosing exception information gives attackers insight into the internals of your application, which can help attackers find other vulnerabilities to exploit.

-This rules attempts to find an exception message, stack trace, or string representation being output to an HTTP response.
+This rule attempts to find an exception message, stack trace, or string representation being output to an HTTP response.

 > [!NOTE]
 > This rule can't track data across assemblies.
 For example, if one assembly catches an exception and then passes it to another assembly that outputs the exception, this rule won't produce a warning.